PythonCharmers/python-future/docs/faq.rst

 Py2/3 compatible code. ``future`` leverages these features and aims to close the remaining gap between Python 3 and 2.6 / 2.7.

+Python 2.6 does not offer the following features which help with Py3
+compatibility:
+- ``surrogateescape`` error handler for string encoding or decoding;
+- ``memoryview`` objects.

+Otherwise Python 2.6 is mostly supported.

 Python 3.2 could perhaps be supported too, although the illegal unicode literal ``u'...'`` syntax may be inconvenient to work around.
 The Py3.2 userbase is very small, however.
 Please let us know via GitHub `issue #29